25 Amazing Tree Stump Planter Ideas For Your Garden

 The tree trunk will provide moisture and nutrients as it decomposes.

-2. Add Hanging Baskets
+2. Fill out a Planter With Hanging Baskets

 Petunias work well in hanging baskets.
 The homeowner created a lush hanging garden by securing a planter of petunias on top of a large tree stump and dropping a hanging basket on each side.